Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Introduction

-We complement this strand of economic research in several ways.
-Our analysis utilizes administrative records, covering the universe of women in the Swedish region of Sk{\aa}ne over 10 years.
-Hence, we observe all individual abortion decisions that emerge from \textit{unwanted} pregnancies as well as individual mental health trajectories.
-Our identification strategy does not rely on state- or birth-cohort variation in legal abortion access, as the Swedish abortion policy has not changed since the early 1970s.
-Instead, we deal with unobserved heterogeneity in the abortion decision by applying a novel estimator -- the GFE estimator -- which allow for time-varying unobserved heterogeneity within groups of individuals \citep{bonhomme2015grouped}.
-Our analysis is carried out in Sweden, a Northern-European country with virtually no restrictions on either abortion or contraception.
-This minimizes the potentially confounding effects of stigmatization on mental health.

-Our joint analysis of several other risky health behaviors and abortion highlights the importance of accounting for dynamic unobserved heterogeneity.
-More specifically, we show that it is not sufficient to control for other behaviors in conventional individual-specific fixed-effects estimation, as these may be driven by a similar underlying process of decision-making.
+We complement this economics literature in several ways.
+Our analysis uses administrative records, covering all women in the region of Sk{\aa}ne over ten years.
+Hence, we observe all abortions from \textit{unwanted} pregnancies and mental health diagnoses on the individual level.
+Our identification strategy does not rely on state- or cohort variation in abortion legalization, as the Swedish abortion policy has not changed since the early 1970s.
+Instead, we deal with unobserved heterogeneity in the abortion decision using a novel estimator -- the GFE estimator -- which allows for time-varying unobserved heterogeneity within groups of individuals \citep{bonhomme2015grouped}.
+Our analysis is carried out in Sweden, a country with virtually no restrictions on abortion or contraception, which minimizes the potentially confounding effects of abortion stigma on mental health.
+The joint analysis of abortions and other risky health behaviors highlights the importance of accounting for dynamic unobserved heterogeneity.
+In particular, we show that it is not sufficient to control for other behaviors in conventional individual fixed-effects models, as they may be driven by a similar underlying decision-making process as abortion decisions.

-With our theoretical model we show that heterogeneity in the degree of present bias is sufficient to explain heterogeneity in mental health trajectories.
+Our theoretical model shows that heterogeneity in the degree of present bias is sufficient to explain heterogeneity in mental health trajectories.
 Using non-standard time-preferences is motivated by a large literature in behavioral- and health economics (for comprehensive reviews see \cite{cawley2011economics} in health economics; \cite{gruber2000risky} and \cite{frederick2002time} in behavioral economics). \citet{gruber2001addiction} is an early, highly influential paper showing that inconsistent time preferences can generate economic models which rationalize risky health behaviors.
 Among adolescents, present-biased preferences have been analyzed in the context of smoking or alcohol consumption \citep{sutter2013impatience}, and risky sexual behavior \citep{chesson2006discount}.
-Our theoretical model combines these insights, and links them to results generated by a novel econometric estimation approach to illustrate the evolution of mental health among young women.
+Our theoretical model combines these insights and links them to results generated by a novel econometric estimation approach to illustrate the evolution of mental health among young women.